The World War II Railroads in America

 Learn about American trains in the 1940s

-There are many books that regard the "Golden Age" of railroading as the early 20th Century.
-The so-called ‘Roarin’ Twenties were a great economic boon where the nation's wealth doubled between 1920-1929 and train travel in terms of rail mileage and also passenger miles hit a peak, yet the writing was on the wall, and the automobiles and airplanes eroded the railroad industry’s dominance.
+There are many books that regard the "Golden Age" of railroading as the early 20th Century when the so-called ‘Roarin’ Twenties were a great economic boon where the nation's wealth doubled between 1920-1929, and train travel in terms of rail mileage and also passenger miles hit a peak, yet, the writing was on the wall, and the automobiles and airplanes eroded the railroad industry’s dominance.